 Disclosure: This Rio de Janeiro City Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 So you’ve decided to come to Rio de Janeiro for the first time.
 Now what?
 Before you hop on a plane to this marvelous city, there are a couple of things you need to know.
 Lucky for you, this Rio de Janeiro guide has you covered!

 But before we start, there is definitely one thing you should know about coming to Brazil.
 If you are a traveler from the US, Canada, Japan, or Australia, Brazil has just implemented a new e-Visa, making it even easier for travelers from these countries to come to Brazil.
 No more trips to the embassy with photos and numerous papers; now you can apply directly for the Brazilian e-visa online, and receive it via email in just five days.

 With that out of the way, let’s get started planning your trip to Rio.

 Rio de Janeiro Travel Tips for First Timers: Table of Contents

 - Where to Stay in Rio de Janeiro Brazil: A Rundown of the Best Areas to Stay in Rio de Janeiro.